DeloitteAU/eslint-config-deloitte/readme.md

 ## Table of Contents

-* Whitespace
+1. Whitespace
-* Beautiful Syntax
+2. Beautiful Syntax
-* Practical Style
+3. Practical Style
-* Naming
+4. Naming
-* Misc
+5. Misc
-* Comments
+6. Comments
-* Other important stuff
+7. Code Quality Tools, Resources & References
+8. Get Smart
+9. Build & Deployment Process
-* Acknowledgements
+10. Acknowledgements
-* License
+11. License

 ## Idiomatic Style Manifesto

 ## Whitespace
-- Never mix spaces and tabs.
+* Never mix spaces and tabs.
-- Always use real tabs instead of spaces.
+* Always use real tabs instead of spaces.
 This allows other developers to set a tab width of their choice.
-- If your editor supports it, always work with the "show invisibles" setting turned on.
+* If your editor supports it, always work with the "show invisibles" setting turned on.
 In Sublime Text, this can be achieved by adding `"draw_white_space": "all"` to your User Preferences file.
 The benefits of this practice are:
-	- Enforced consistency
+	* Enforced consistency
-	- Eliminating end of line whitespace
+	* Eliminating end of line whitespace
-	- Eliminating blank line whitespace
+	* Eliminating blank line whitespace
-	- Commits and diffs that are easier to read
+	* Commits and diffs that are easier to read

 Tip: use an [EditorConfig](http://editorconfig.org/) file (or equivalent) to help maintain the basic whitespace conventions that have been agreed for your code-base.
 This has been added to the Deloitte Middleman template.